cy-xu/cosmic-conn/docs/README.rst

         :width: 200
         :target: https://arxiv.org/abs/2106.14922

 This software is part of our Cosmic-CoNN research paper.
 Our methods and a thorough evaluation of models' performance are available in the paper.
-If you used the Cosmic-CoNN or the LCO CR dataset for your research, pleaes cite our paper:
+If you used the Cosmic-CoNN or the LCO CR dataset for your research, please cite our paper:

 `deepCRarXiv:2106.14922 <https://arxiv.org/abs/2106.14922>`_, `NASA ADS <https://ui.adsabs.harvard.edu/abs/2021arXiv210614922X/abstract>`_

-Please also cite the LCO CR datset if you used the Cosmic-CoNN ``ground_imaging`` model or the data in your research:
+Please also cite the LCO CR dataset if you used the Cosmic-CoNN ``ground_imaging`` model or the data in your research:

 Xu, Chengyuan, McCully, Curtis, Dong, Boning, Howell, D. Andrew, & Sen, Pradeep.
 (2021).
 Cosmic-CoNN LCO CR Dataset (Version 0.1.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.5034763